-Events
+• Events

-The Events business corresponds to events organized by the company Blue Event, outside or within La Cité du Cinéma.
-Following the reduction in leased areas under the agreement with La Nef Lumière, subject to the approval of the safeguard plan, EuropaCorp will no longer have exclusive use of the central hall, which will be returned to La Nef Lumière.
+The Events business corresponds to events organized by the company Blue Event, especially within La Cité du Cinéma.
+Following the reduction of the lease space as part of the safeguard plan validated in July 2020, Blue Event no longer has access to the central nave for its Events activity.